soundxyz/sound-protocol/.changeset/hungry-windows-dream.md

 "sound-protocol": minor
 ---

-- Adds public setTimeRange function to MintControllerBase
+- Adds public MintControllerBase.setTimeRange
+- Adds internal MintControllerBase._beforeSetTimeRange that can be optionally implemented by minters